samwich/100DaysOfSwiftUI/notes.md

   - `let newBook = Book(context: moc)` create a new instance of the model
   - then set its properties
   - then save it with `moc.save()`
+- Creating books with Swift Data
+    - just instantiate the `Book` with its normal initializer `init(title:author: etc)`
+    - save it with `modelContext.insert(newBook)`
 - Adding a custom star rating component
   - `RatingView` w/ `@Binding` for the rating value
   - Tell the previews to use a static value with `.constant(4)`
   - we create an image function to calculate the image shape for each star, but we put the color logic inline in the .foregroundColor(…) 🤷
-- Building a list with @FetchRequest
+- Building a list with @FetchRequest (Core Data)
   - Make an EmojiRatingView that takes `rating: Int16` because CoreData will be giving us an Int16
     - use a switch statement in the example
     - it only supports custom rating emojis for 1-5, higher than 5 just shows the 5th emoji
-    - it should be initialized with an take an array of emojis so it can support any rating value
+    - it should be initialized with an array of emojis so it can support any rating value
   - CoreData objects conform to `Identifiable`
+  - Make a list with Swift Data's `@Query`

 ## [Day 55 - Project 11, part 3 - Bookworm](https://www.hackingwithswift.com/100/swiftui/55)
 - Showing book details